adnanO999/Tasks_Assignments/Assignment1/README.md

 #we repeat the same procedure for getting faces however the difference is that we have a vector of int instead of 3 floats
-the vector of int is useful because a face could have different number of parameters depending on its shape
+the vector of int is useful because a face could have different number of parameters depending on its shape so if we change the faces properties, the function will still work and output the correct values we need to start reading from: header_lines+vertices_lines

-we can skip the first number and not include it when returning the face structure this can be done simply by using a continue statement if we are in the first iteration or by reading and not pusishing the number in the vector of indices
+(we can skip the first number and not include it when returning the face structure this can be done simply by using a continue statement if we are in the first iteration or by reading and not pusishing the number in the vector of indices) eg: 4 3 1 0 2  (we can skip 4)

+note:
 #a ply library is available to read ply file directly.
 We need to install it and use it
 include <ply/ply.h>